-Thousands rally in Malaysia to support PAS' bill to strengthen Shariah court
+Thousands rally in Malaysia to support PAS' bill to strengthen Shariah Court

 The private members' bill to amend the Syariah Courts Act was first presented by PAS president Hadi Awang last November.

-It seeks to increase the punishment in the Shariah Court to a maximum of 30 years’ imprisonment, a fine of RM100,000 ringgit (US$22,400) and 100 lashes of the cane.
-This is up from the current maximum of three years in jail, RM5,000 and six lashes of the cane, according to The Star newspaper.
+It seeks to increase the punishment in the Shariah Court to a maximum of 30 years’ imprisonment, a fine of RM100,000 (US$22,400) or 100 lashes of the cane.
+This is up from the current maximum of three years in jail, RM5,000 or six lashes of the cane, according to The Star newspaper.

 Critics of the bill warn that it could pave the way for full implementation of the Islamic penal code or hudud, which prescribes punishments such as amputations and stoning, and disrupt the fabric of Malaysia's multi-cultural and multi-religious society.